Contextual Intelligence: How Contextual AI Cuts Through Security Noise

 Workflow Orchestration

-Contextual AI prevents advanced phishing by learning communication patterns and prioritizes critical vulnerabilities, reducing manual alerts.
-Here’s what you need to know:
+Contextual intelligence prevents advanced phishing by learning communication patterns and prioritizing critical vulnerabilities.
+Here's what you need to know:

 • Anti-Phishing Protection: Behavioral models learn the communication cadence of each email address, scoring new messages against established baselines.
-When attackers spoofed a CEO for wire fraud, the platform detected tone and timing deviations, quarantining the message before employees clicked.
+When attackers spoof a CEO for wire fraud, the platform detects tone and timing deviations, quarantining the message before employees click.
 This blocks socially engineered threats that content filters miss.

 • Vulnerability Prioritization: AI ranks vulnerabilities by exploitability and asset criticality.
-When detecting high-severity Common Vulnerabilities and Exposures (CVEs) on domain controllers with suspicious traffic, it escalates immediately while suppressing lower-impact findings.
+When detecting high-severity CVEs on domain controllers with suspicious traffic, it escalates immediately while suppressing lower-impact findings.

-Contextual AI acts as a digital behavioral analyst, learning the unique "fingerprint" of organizational communication to identify threats that hide in plain sight, transforming cybersecurity from a defensive approach to staying one step ahead of attackers.
+Contextual AI acts as a digital behavioral analyst, learning the unique "fingerprint" of organizational communication to identify threats that hide in plain sight—transforming cybersecurity from a defensive posture to staying one step ahead of attackers.

 Getting Started with Contextual AI